Exemption 7—Marine Safety (Temporary operations)

 - vessels operating while minor non-conformances are being rectified after periodic survey (except renewal survey)*

-- when an owner is waiting on us to decide on an application for renewal of a certificate *
+- when an owner is waiting on us to decide on an application for renewal of a certificate of survey *

 - vessels operating temporarily outside the scope of their certificate